percona/pmm/docs/details/commands/pmm-admin.md

     `--service --service-name -node-name`
     : service with name and node with name

-    !!! alert alert-info "Note"
-        If node or service name is specified, they are used instead of other parameters.
+    > If node or service name is specified, they are used instead of other parameters.

 ### DATABASE COMMANDS